Will Tura: Career

-Tura started singing when he was only nine years old, covering Gilbert Bécaud and Nat King Cole.
+Will Tura started singing when he was only nine years old, covering Gilbert Bécaud and Nat King Cole.
 Tura's first producer was Jacques Kluger, and later his son Jean Kluger.

-Will Tura's first hit was Eenzaam zonder jou (Eng, Lonely without you) in 1963, for which he wrote the melody, and Ke Riema the text.
-In a newspaper survey, the song got elected the biggest hit in Flanders ever, and it has a place in the Eregallerij (an honorary gallery of the Flemish song, an initiative of Belgian copyright collective SABAM and radio station Radio 2) since the first edition in 2000.
+Tura's first hit was Eenzaam zonder jou (Eng, Lonely without you) in 1963, for which he wrote the melody, and Ke Riema the text.

+The first collaboration with Nelly Byl resulted in the song (Draai dan) 797204 (Eng: Then dial 797204) a cover of Hawkshaw Hawkins' Lonesome 7-7203.
+It became an instant hit, but it also caused a fuss.
+Since the telephone number 797204 turned out to really exist in the Netherlands, the song was banned there on the radio.

+The cooperation with Byl will become exceptional.
+For many successful songs, she wrote the lyrics, after Tura composed the music earlier.

-Many hits followed in various musical styles, including rock 'n roll, gospel, country and rap (Moa vent toch, from 1992, in the West Flemish dialect).
-In 1984 he made a tribute album to Elvis Presley, together with Elvis' band.
+Many hits followed in various musical styles, including rock 'n roll, gospel, country and rap (Moa vent toch, released in 1992, in the West Flemish dialect).

+During the sixties and seventies, Will Tura was by far the most popular Dutch-speaking artist in Flanders.
+In 1974, he was the first Belgian artist to sell out Vorst National in Brussels.

+In 1984 he made a tribute album to Elvis Presley in Nashville, together with Elvis' band.
 In 1992 he also released his first Tura in Symfonie, performing with a symphonic orchestra.

-In 1987 Will records the album Ouvertura, together with the London Symphony Orchestra and Robert Groslot.
-In 2002 one of Tura's dreams came true, recording an album entitled De Mooiste Droom (Eng, the most beautiful dream) with the London Philharmonic Orchestra.
+In 1987 Will recorded the album Ouvertura, together with the London Symphony Orchestra and Robert Groslot.

-In 1988 Will had a car accident, and the song Mooi, 't leven is mooi (Eng, Beautiful, life is beautiful) about it becomes a megahit in Flanders, and becomes the most frequently played song of 1989 according to SABAM, with Clouseau's Anne in second place.
+Tura had a car accident in 1988, and the song Mooi, 't leven is mooi (Eng: Beautiful, life is beautiful) about it became a megahit in Flanders, and it became the most frequently played song of 1989 according to SABAM, with Clouseau's Anne in second place.

-In 1990, various rock 'n roll artists from Flanders created Turalura, a tribute album for the artist.
+In 1990, various alternative rock artists from Flanders created Turalura, a tribute album for the artist.
+It turned out to be the breakthrough of the alternative band Noordkaap, who covered his 1967 song Arme Joe (Eng: Poor Joe), about a race driver that dies in his last race.

 In 2005, Tura's 65th birthday was celebrated elaborately in the Flemish media, along with the release of the cd Viva Tura.

-In 1993 Tura sang Ik mis je zo (Eng, I miss you so) and Hoop doet leven (Eng, Hope gives life) at the ceremony for the deceased King Baudouin of Belgium.
+Tura sang Ik mis je zo (Eng: I miss you so) and Hoop doet leven (Eng: Hope gives life) at the ceremony for the deceased King Baudouin of Belgium in 1993.
 In 2014 he reprised "Hoop doet leven" at the funeral of Queen Fabiola.
 At the engagement party of Prince Philippe and Princess Mathilde in 1999 he gave a mini-recital.

-In 1995 Will was made cultural ambassador of Flanders.